 Old Lands takes readers on an epic journey through the legion spaces and times of the Eastern Peloponnese, trailing in the footsteps of a Roman periegete, an Ottoman traveler, antiquarians, and anonymous agrarians.

-Old Lands will be of interest to historians, archaeologists, anthropologists and scholars of the Eastern Peloponnese.
-Those concerned with long-term changes in society, technology and culture in this region and beyond will find this book captivating.
+Old Lands will be of interest to historians, archaeologists, anthropologists, and scholars of the Eastern Peloponnese.
+Those interested in the long-term changes in society, technology, and culture in this region will find this book captivating.

 List of Figures